 The court will not grant an instalment order where the amount of instalment offered is not enough to cover the interest that is accruing on the judgment debt.
 This means that the instalment offer must exceed the weekly interest accruing on the debt.

-Therefore, if your judgment debt is $1,000, the annual interest that would accrue on this amount, at 9.50 per cent, is $95.
+Therefore, if your judgment debt is $1,000, the interest that would accrue on this amount in one year, at 10 per cent, is $100.
 Any offer of instalments made would need to be sufficient to cover this amount.

 While the Magistrates’ Court does not have any other formal policy about the amount the instalments should be before an instalment application is granted, anecdotal evidence from financial counsellors has suggested that if a judgment debt is less than $10,000, any instalment application made must result in the debt being paid off within two or three years.
 With judgment debts of more than $10,000, anecdotal evidence suggests that the instalments may run over five years.
 It must be stressed, however, that this information is only a guide and cannot be relied on as a guarantee that an application will be accepted.